Virginia Repertory Theatre: Barksdale Theatre's history

-On August 1, 1953, six actors, two children, a dog and two pigs moved into a historic ruin called Hanover Tavern.
-The transplanted New Yorkers founded Central Virginia's first professional theatre, and named the company in memory of a deceased college friend, Barbara Barksdale.
+On August 1, 1953, six actors founded Central Virginia's first professional theatre, and named the company in memory of a deceased college friend, Barbara Barksdale.

-The team created the nation's first dinner theatre.
-They lived upstairs, performed downstairs, and served meals.
-During the first six years, four of the original founders moved on, leaving Pete Kilgore, Muriel McAuley and newcomer (and newly-wed) Nancy Kilgore firmly in charge.
-In the seasons that followed, Barksdale produced Greater Richmond's first professional productions of plays by Tennessee Williams, Arthur Miller, Eugene O'Neill, George Bernard Shaw, Noel Coward, Thornton Wilder, William Inge and Edward Albee.

 Barksdale was Virginia's first performing arts organization to open its doors to integrated audiences.
 In 1973, Barksdale produced Virginia's first professional play based on African American experience, Lorraine Hansberry's To Be Young, Gifted and Black.

 In 1990, the Tavern was sold to the Hanover Tavern Foundation.
-In 1993, Pete, Muriel and Nancy retired.

 Barksdale Theatre and Theatre IV began sharing a single staff in 2001, but operated as two separate nonprofit theatres.
 After a ten-year separation, Barksdale returned theatrical programming to Hanover Tavern in January 2006, renting the space from the Hanover Tavern Foundation to complement its five-play Signature Season at Willow Lawn.
-Today, productions at the Tavern are ongoing as part of Virginia Rep's Hanover Tavern Season.